-Step 3: Recieve application form from us and send back completed
+Step 3: Receive application form from us and send back completed

 Step 4: Apply for a Discount on your Stormwater Fee

-Additional information about the District Department of the Environment’s (DDOE’s) Green Roof Rebate Program is available at DDOE’s Green Roof Website.
+Additional information about the District Department of Energy and Environment’s (DDOE’s) Green Roof Rebate Program is available at DOEE’s Green Roof Website.

 Property owners in Montgomery County can receive technical assistance and funding for Green Roofs and other Landscape Improvements through the Rainscapes Program.
 AWS is also available to help.
 Learn More

 Prince George's County Council unanimously passed bill (CB-45-13) that established a Clean Water Act Fee in 2013 to fund projects that reduce polluted water run-off. â€¨Stormwater is one of the county's biggest challenges as it causes flooding, property damage and polluted streams.
 For more information about support for Green Roofs and other LID practices through their RainCheck Program, click here.

 If you have questions please contact us by calling 301-699-6204 ext.122 or via e-mail at firstname.lastname@example.org.